-The Tianzhu Global Network for the Study of Buddhist Cultures is generously funded by the Liuzu Temple.
-The Liuzu Temple is based in the Guangdong province of China.
+The Tianzhu Global Network for the Study of Buddhist Cultures is generously funded by the Tianzhu Charitable Foundation, which was founded by Ven.
+Dayuan 大願 in 2013 in the name of his former teacher Ven.
+Tianzhu 天柱, the former abbot of the Liuzu Temple based in the Guangdong province of China.
 The elder monk Ven.
-Tianzhu was an eminent Chan monk who was the abbot of the Liuzu Temple and who over the course of ninety years, worked tirelessly to promote benevolence and compassion across Chinese society through various Buddhist activities.
+Tianzhu was an eminent Chan master who over the course of ninety years, worked tirelessly to promote benevolence and compassion across Chinese society through various Buddhist activities.
 Ven.
 Tianzhu presided over the ordination of Ven.
 Dayuan.
 In June, 2012, one year after the serene passing of Ven.
 Tianzhu at Renrui monastery on Mount Qi, the causes and conditions came together to allow for the development of a charitable foundation named after Ven.
 Tianzhu: this explains the name “Tianzhu”, and the Foundation was formally established in 2013.
 As a charitable social group that benefits the public, it is comprised of voluntary members whose collective aim is to carry out charitable activities related to culture, society, spirituality, and engendering wisdom.
 The Liuzu Temple is very active in building an international presence, and in 2017 opened a Buddhist centre close to Göttingen, Germany, accompanied by a cooperation agreement with the University of Göttingen.

 To support this global network for the study of Buddhism and East Asian culture, the Tianzhu Temple has pledged a total of $4.9 M CAD for the next five years (2017 – 2022), with the potential for renewal for an additional 5-year term.

 - The University of British Columbia